 The Dominican Republic is, of course, home to numerous beaches and therefore also home to numerous outdoor activities such as walking, hiking, swimming, water sports, fishing, and just plain old sun bathing.
 Day trips can be arranged to snorkelling and diving sites from most hotels on the island, and they’re well worth it.
 Some of the coral gardens and sea life in the area are stunning in their beauty and are definite must sees.

 So there you have a couple of great suggestions for things you have to see and do on the island of Dominican Republic.
-Remember that the national language is Spanish, so you make want to use a platform like Zorro Spanish to improve you Spanish before you go.
+Remember that the national language is Spanish.
 With so many things of historic significance, paired with water activities and a generally beautiful position in the Caribbean, this makes the Dominican Republic the ideal place for any sunny holiday.

 The post Must Sees And Do’s In The Dominican Republic appeared first on .